CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 ### How it works

-Under the hood, we carry this out by listening for a message from the authentication popup window containing the string "success".
+Under the hood, we carry this out by listening for a message from the authentication popup window containing the string `"success"`.
-When we make a request to the app's `Authentication URL`, the browser opens a popup or "child" window and waits for it to respond with "success"  using [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+When we make a request to the app's **Authentication URL**, the browser opens a popup or "child" window and waits for it to respond with "success"  using [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 The target window for this `postMessage` call should be the opener, accessible via [window.opener](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener).

 Note that for security purposes, the _origin_ of the event (which is added to the event by the browser) needs to match the root of the
-`Authentication URL` registered to the app.
+**Authentication URL** registered to the app.
 That is, the authentication success message must be initiated from the same origin that receives the authentication request.
 This is different from the `targetOrigin` of the `window.opener.postMessage` call, which must be exactly
 `"https://app.asana.com"`.

 ### Additional notes

-If the app wants additional data from Asana or wants to make changes within Asana, they should have the user complete an [OAuth flow](/docs/oauth) against Asana.
+If the app wants additional data from Asana or wants to make changes within Asana, the app should have the user complete an [OAuth flow](/docs/oauth) against Asana.

-Keep in mind that this authorization provides the App Server with a single user's auth token.
-Multiple users of Asana will view external resources attached by a user who has authenticated and send requests to the App Server, but the server will likely only have the token for one user.
+Keep in mind that this authorization provides the app server with a single user's auth token.
+Multiple users of Asana will view external resources attached by a user who has authenticated and send requests to the app server, but the server will likely only have the token for one user.
 You may want to suggest users to authenticate with a bot account.

 <hr>